 Sunset at Moro Rock

 This is a steep 300 stairs to get to the top, but once you do… it’s magical.
 This may have been my favorite thing we did at the park?
-I would ABSOLUTELY list this as one of my top things to do in Sequoia National Park.
+I would ABSOLUTELY list this as one of my top things to do in any Sequoia National Park itinerary.
 Also, going through the day is pretty magical as well, but sunset is really something special.
 The pictures really speak for themselves here, so you’ve just gotta do it!

 Pro tip – if you aren’t afraid of heights you can actually go beyond the railings.
 Climb out on the rocks and there are actual stairs down to a seating area with an even better view of the cliff.
-If you do this, do it during the day not for sunset.
+If you do this, BE CAREFUL.
+Also, only do it during the day not for sunset.
 It’s not as good of a view for sunset and it’s also just not a great idea in the dark.

 Drive Through Tunnel Log

 Another iconic thing that finds itself on probably every “what to do in Sequoia National Park” list is driving through Tunnel Log.
 Honestly, just what a clever way to deal with nature?
 Instead of moving the tree, they simply carved through it.
 Now you and your vehicle can drive through one of the more unique tunnels the world has seen.
 You might have to wait in a brief line in your car while other people go through ahead of you, but it’s not a big deal at all.

 Sequoia National Park is full of varying terrain, and not just giant trees.
 Don’t get me wrong, the giant sequoia are incredible, but you can get up into the mountains for some spectacular views as well!
 Are these hikes found on most “what to do in Sequoia National Park” lists?
 Not sure.
 But is it worth it?
 Yes.
 Unless you’re unlucky like me and hike into a snowstorm.
 But assuming you’re not, here are the hikes we wanted to do: